Eggnog Cheesecake

 This eggnog cheesecake is seriously creamy, has the perfect eggnog flavor, and the gingersnap crust really takes it to a whole other level.
 If you have leftover eggnog – be sure to try these eggnog pancakes for breakfast, this eggnog French toast casserole, or even these eggnog cinnamon rolls.

-Or if you need other holiday dessert ideas, check out:
+Or if you need other holiday cheesecake recipes, then be sure to try:

 Eggnog Cheesecake